acagamic/starter-hugo-academic/content/authors/admin/_index.md

     url: https://uwaterloo.ca/stratford-school-of-interaction-design-and-business/

 # Short bio (displayed in user profile at end of posts)
-bio: Dr. Lennart Nacke is a pioneer in games, gamification, and user experience.
-As Professor of Human-Computer Interaction (HCI) in Games at University of Waterloo, he explores how user experience of video and exercise games can drive engagement and change behaviours.
-Over the past 15 years, he has published more than 200 academic papers and a best-selling book on Games User Research.
-A sought-after keynote speaker, Dr. Nacke has advised organizations worldwide on effective gamification strategies.
-He was recognized among the top 10 HCI scholars of the last decade and the top 2% of scientists worldwide.
-His groundbreaking work continues to shape how we understand and apply games research.
+bio: Hey there, I am a Professor and the Research Director of the HCI Games Group at the University of Waterloo in Canada.
+I am a world-leading expert on what makes games engaging and how we can use them to improve products, systems, and services.
+My research is widely discussed and recognized by the New Yorker, Forbes, MIT Technology Review, CTV News, New Scientist, The Daily Mail, PC Gamer Magazine, and elsewhere.
+I have edited a textbook on Games User Research and authored hundreds of academic articles in gamification, user experience research, human-computer interaction, and game design.

 # Interests to show in About widget
 interests: